Henry Moore

 Originally installed near Dominion

-Square in the forecourt of the Montreal CIBC
+Square Montreal CIBC

 Tower , the artwork is now on permanent